Ras-Pekt/Ras-Pekt/README.md

 # 💫 About Me:
-I am an aspiring software engineer currently taking the ALX software engineering program
+With a strong background in database administration, back-end technologies, and programming languages, I am a dynamic and motivated software engineer that is eager to use my skills to improve the functionality and performance of web applications.
+I am dedicated to helping to develop and maintain reliable, scalable, and effective server-side applications.

 # 💻 Tech Stack: